If you’re a vigilant marketer, you might sometimes notice “odd behaviors” on social media or other platforms.

 Their pro plan is just $10 per month and allows up to 10 accounts and 100 updates at a time.

-If you want to take automation a step further, you can consider a tool like Edgar.
+If you want to take your distribution automation a step further, you can consider a tool like Edgar.

-Once Edgar has posted every update you put into your library, it just starts over again.
+Once Edgar has posted every update you put into your library on your various social media channels, it just starts over again.
 You can just add in new posts as you go along, and thus increase your library, making posts less and less repetitive.

 It costs a lot more than Buffer, but if you have a lot of content for your business, it’s a good way to get it in front of lots of people’s eyes, again and again.